 After being introduced by Maureen Bezer, a Caldwell University trustee, Dr. Blattner shared with the room of attendees how “as a spouse, a mother, a Catholic, an employee” she , like them, “grapples with life’s questions and tries to live out the Gospel message beyond Sunday’s liturgies”.

-Dr. Blattner said she was excited to introduce “four awesome Caldwell College students whom I’ve asked to share their commitment to and experiences with living their faith in service to others.
-Each one of them is a living example of the Dominican pillar of mission and the Caldwell College core value of community.”
+Dr. Blattner said she was excited to introduce “four awesome Caldwell University students whom I’ve asked to share their commitment to and experiences with living their faith in service to others.
+Each one of them is a living example of the Dominican pillar of mission and the Caldwell University core value of community.”

 After reading Matthew 25: 31-46 Dr. Blattner said ,“ As Catholics, we believe that every person is precious, that people are more important than things, and that the measure of every institution is whether it threatens or enhances the life and dignity of the human person—who receives his or her own dignity because each of us is created in the likeliness of God.”